Best mattress brands

 Once you've chosen a bed, you'll need a great mattress to go with it.
 Our mattress reviews can help you find a mattress that will support your back well and last for years and years - and Best Buy mattresses start at less than £200.

 A divan bed is the most popular and simple style of bed available - and there are countless varieties on sale.
-Essentially, a divan is a base, on to which you add a bed mattress and headboard, sometimes as part of a bed package.
+Essentially, a divan is a base.
+You then add a bed mattress and headboard, sometimes as part of a bed package.

 Divan bed pros